Last updated: November 16, 2020

 As a reminder, many rotations are currently limiting the number of people going into patient rooms and are still working to conserve PPE across the health system.
 Students will need to follow the instructions provided on each rotation regarding their involvement in direct patient care activities.

-While we recognize that lifting these restrictions will be a welcomed change by many students to allow for a greater participation in the curriculum, there may be some students who are concerned about interacting with patients who would be on Isolation Precautions, specifically those with COVID-19 or who are PUIs.
 We emphasize that involvement with patients on Isolation Precautions requires the appropriate use of PPE in order to mitigate the risk of exposures to students.

-While use of appropriate PPE is an effective mitigation strategy, if you are concerned about your personal health risks related to participating in your education program at this time, it is always appropriate to contact your personal medical provider to discuss your concerns.
+While use of appropriate PPE is an effective mitigation strategy, if you are concerned about your personal health risks related to participating in your education program, it is always appropriate to contact your personal medical provider to discuss your concerns.
 You may also contact Dr. Marcia Wofford, Associate Dean for Student Affairs or Dr. Tanya Gregory, Director of PA Student Services, to discuss your concerns and various options WFSM may have to offer.
 Additionally, you may contact the Wake Forest University Learning Assistance Center & Disability Services (LAC-DS) at 336-758-5929 if you feel the need to discuss potential disability accommodation requests.

 - The Travel Portal is now only required for international and cruise ship travel.